MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-commerce-self-check-out.md

 ---
-title: Enable the Self-checkout in the Store Commerce app in Microsoft Dynamics 365 Commerce (preview)
+title: Enable Self-checkout in the Store Commerce app in Microsoft Dynamics 365 Commerce (preview)
 description: This article explains how to enable Self-checkout and related features in the Store Commerce app in Microsoft Dynamics 365 Commerce (preview).
 author: anush6121
 ms.author: anvenkat